9elt/CPG/README.md

 `--help` usage help

-`--version` salty version
+`--version` cpg version

-> ! this is an example, you should use stronger inputs
+> this is an example, you should use stronger inputs

 ```
 [9elt@salty ~]$ cpg -p mybirthday iloveyou "mickey mouse"